CTiQ MASTER CLIENT SERVICES AGREEMENT

 j) Insurance.
 Company and Client shall each maintain, at their own expense, all insurance reasonably required in connection with this Agreement or any Statement of Work, including but not limited to, workers compensation and general liability.
 Company agrees to maintain a general liability policy with a limit not less than $1,000,000 per occurrence, and an automobile liability insurance policy of not less than $250,000 bodily injury per person, $250,000 per accident, and $100,000 property damage liability.
 All of the insurance policies described herein shall not be canceled, materially changed or renewal refused until at least thirty (30) calendar days written notice has been given to the other party by certified mail.
 The required insurance coverage shall be issued by an insurance company duly authorized and licensed to do business in the State of Anywhere with the following minimum qualifications in accordance with the latest edition of A.M.
 Best’s Insurance Guide: Financial Stability B+ to A+.

 k) Governing Law; Venue.
-This Agreement and any Statement of Work shall be governed by, and construed according to, the laws of the State of Anywhere.
-Client hereby irrevocably consents to the exclusive jurisdiction and venue of the federal and state courts in Anywhere County, in the State of New Anywhere, for any and all claims and causes of action arising from or related to this Agreement.
+This Agreement and any Statement of Work shall be governed by, and construed according to, the laws of the State of New York.
+Client hereby irrevocably consents to the exclusive jurisdiction and venue of the federal and state courts in Westchester County, in the State of New York, for any and all claims and causes of action arising from or related to this Agreement.
 THE PARTIES AGREE THAT THEY WAIVE ANY RIGHT TO A TRIAL BY JURY FOR ANY AND ALL CLAIMS AND CAUSES OF ACTION ARISING FROM OR RELATED TO THIS AGREEMENT.

 l) No Third Party Beneficiaries.
 The Parties have entered into this Agreement solely for their own benefit.
 They intend no third party to be able to rely upon or enforce this Agreement or any part of this Agreement.